Muhajir culture

 Muhajir culture is the culture of the various Muslims of different ethnicities who migrated mainly from North India (after the partition of British India and subsequent establishment of the Dominion of Pakistan) in 1947 & (after the partition of East Pakistan and West Pakistan) in 1971, generally to Karachi, the federal capital of Pakistan before 1960 and now the provincial capital of Sindh.
-Muhajirs consist of various sects, ethnicities and linguistic groups, and are mainly concentrated in urban Sindh and Islamabad.
+Muhajirs consist of various sects, ethnicities and linguistic groups, but most have Urdu as their native language and culture.
+They are mainly concentrated in urban Sindh and Islamabad.
 According to 2023 Pakistani census Muhajirs are the fifth-largest ethnic group of Pakistan with 9.25%.

 Cuisine

 Muhajir cuisine refers to the cuisine of the muhajir people and is covered under both Indian and Pakistani cuisines.
 Muhajirs, after arriving in Karachi, have revived their old culture, including numerous desserts, savory dishes, and beverages.
 The Mughal and Indo-Iranian heritage played an influential role in the making of their cuisine and therefore Muhajir cuisine tends to use royal cuisine specific to the old royal Muslim dynasties of now defunct states in ancient India.